DevMountain/simulation-shelfie/README.md

 * Bins
   * GET - `/api/bin/:id` - Returns a bin object.
 If there is no bin, returns `null`.
     * `:id` is the shelf and bin id combined.
 Examples: 'A2', 'C4', 'B2'.
   * PUT - `/api/bin/:id` - Updates and returns a bin object.
-This endpoint should only be accessible if there is a bin object.
+    * This endpoint should only be accessible if there is a bin object.
     * `:id` is the shelf and bin id combined.
 Examples: 'A5', 'B1', 'C3'.
   * DELETE - `/api/bin/:id` - Deletes a bin object.
 Returns nothing.
     * `:id` is the shelf and bin id combined.
 Examples: 'A2', 'C4', 'B2'.
   * POST `/api/bin/:id` - Creates a new bin object.
+Returns nothing.
-This endpoint should only be accessible if there is not a bin object already.
+    * This endpoint should only be accessible if there is not a bin object already.
     * `:id` is the shelf and bin id combined.
 Examples: 'A2', 'C4', 'B2'.